ankush/omscs-notes-notes/operating-systems/threads-and-concurrency.md

 * Stack
 * Other attributes (priority attributes, etc.)

-To create a thread, think of a `fork` (not the UNIX fork) call which takes two arguments - the `proc` to run when the thread is created, and the `args` to pass to `proc`.
+To create a thread, think of a `fork` (not the UNIX fork) call which takes two arguments - the `proc` (procedure) to run when the thread is created, and the `args` to pass to `proc`.

-When one thread calls `fork` a new thread is created, with a new data structure and its program counter pointing to the first argument of `proc`.
+When one thread calls `fork` a new thread is created, with a new data structure and its program counter pointing to the first instruction of `proc`.

 After the fork completes, the process now has two threads both of which can execute concurrently.